syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 ## Compute to percentage in SfNumericTextBox

-When the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) is in percentage format, the value can be displayed in two ways as follows
+When the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) is in percentage format, the value can be displayed in two ways as follows:

 * [`Value`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.PercentDisplayMode.html#Syncfusion_SfNumericTextBox_XForms_PercentDisplayMode_Value): Displays the actual value with percentage symbol.